Post job

 Firefighters/paramedics handle emergency triage, ensure patient stability, and acute medical assessment.
 These professionals provide emergency medical care to infant, child, and adult trauma and medical patients based on assessment findings.
 They manage paramedic/EMT continuing education programs.
 They are trained in HAZMAT response and do exercises on a monthly basis.
 It is their responsibility to coordinate blood-borne infection and CPR yearly skills training and re-certification for county volunteers and employees.

-In addition to the difference in salary, there are some other key differences that are worth noting.
+In addition to the difference in salary, there are some other key differences worth noting.
 For example, emergency medical technician responsibilities are more likely to require skills like "customer service," "emt-b," "cleanliness," and "emt-basic."
-Meanwhile, a flight paramedic might be skilled in areas such as "emt," "bls," "direct patient care," and "phtls."
+Meanwhile, a flight paramedic has duties that require skills in areas such as "emt," "bls," "direct patient care," and "phtls."
 These differences highlight just how different the day-to-day in each role looks.

 CAE | CEO, National Board of Surgical Technology and Surgical Assisting